coffeeandsnacks/TaskVault/README.md

 # TaskVault
-A decentralized freelancer platform to find a web3-job the web3-way
+A decentralized freelancer platform to help find freelancers a web3-job the web3-way.